 The service is suitable for a range of problems, including issues with relationships, depression and meaning, dying and bereavement, eating/body image, low self-esteem, stress, drug and alcohol related problems, self-harm, panic attacks and sexuality.

 The service is particularly keen to work with people unable to access other psychotherapy services due to cost, physical access or other limiting factors.

 The service is not for those at high risk of imminent and significant self-harm (suicide, for example) or harm towards others.
 We do however have a range of emergency contacts if someone is in such a crisis and we can help them to get in touch with the right people.
 There are other reasons why our service might not be appropriate for you and these can be discussed with Rebecca on the phone or during an assessment (more details can be found below).

 We have two leaflets available.
 The first is about the service in general and the second is about the philosophy behind the service:

 (If you do not have Adobe Acrobat, much of the information contained in the above leaflets is also contained below.)

 How will I know if the service is right for me?

-When you contact us you will probably speak to and/or meet with Claire, who runs the service.
-You and Claire will have an initial meeting to discuss your needs and you will be offered this document as well as a brief guide about what to expect from the service.
+When you contact us you will probably speak to and/or meet with Rebecca, who runs the service.
+You and Rebecca will have an initial meeting to discuss your needs and you will be offered this document as well as a brief guide about what to expect from the service.
 The initial meeting will not be a therapy session but will be treated in the same way in terms of confidentiality.
-After the initial meeting, Claire may arrange a first session for you with a therapist.
+After the initial meeting, Rebecca may arrange a first session for you with a therapist.
 There is sometimes a waiting list.